salihefee/BadAppleMinecraft/README.md

 # BadAppleMinecraft

 A Minecraft plugin that plays any video you want, on a screen made out of blocks.
-It requires ffmpeg to be installed on the system, and added to the PATH variable.
+It requires ffmpeg to be installed on the system, and added to PATH.

 ## Commands